SRINATH-GITHU/ragkitpy/README.md

 ## 👨‍💻 Author

-Built by **Your Name** as an open-source contribution to the GenAI community.
+Built by **Srinath Dhumnor** as an open-source contribution to the GenAI community.

 ⭐ Star this repo if it helped you!
 ```